galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 >    - "+Insert Include tracks in your plot"
 >    - "Choose style of the track" to `TAD score`
 >    - "Plot title" to `TAD separation score`
->    - "Track file bedgraph format" to the output from previous step
+>    - "Track file bedgraph format" to the output from hicFindTADs step
 >    - "Color of track" to blue
 >    - "Width" to `2`
 >    - "+Insert Include tracks in your plot"